Bira/octopus-carnival/_drafts/wir-mm-4e-banshrae.md

 the blowgun to fire a dart out of the other.

-The **Banshrae Dartswarmer** is level 11 artillery with 89 HP, who fights unarmed with melee but whose specialty is firing poisoned blowgun darts that daze and inflict a penalty to attacks.
+The **Banshrae Dartswarmer** is level 11 artillery with 89 HP, who fights unarmed in melee but whose specialty is firing poisoned blowgun darts that daze and inflict a penalty to attacks.
 Every so often (recharge 3-6) then can go "full auto" and fire a dart flurry with the same effect at anyone in a close blast 5.
+That basically hits the entire PC party unless they're _very_ spread out.

 The **Banshrae Warrior** is a level 12 skirmisher with 121 HP who can also use a blowgun but who focuses on its praying mantis kung-fu.
 It can shift 1 square as